prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 A possible future enhancement is to add an `__monotonicity__` label along with `__temporality__` for counters.

 Additionally, if there were a reliable way to have [Created Timestamp](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md) for all cumulative counters, we could consider supporting non-monotonic cumulative counters as well, as at that point the created timestamp could be used for working out counter resets instead of decreases in counter value.
 This may not be feasible or wanted in all cases though.

+### Add otel metric properties as labels

+This would primarily be beneficial for the `--enable-feature=otlp-delta-as-gauge-ingestion` option.

+The key problem of ingesting OTEL deltas as Prometheus gauges is the lack of distinction between OTEL gauges and OTEL deltas, even though their semantics differ.
+Adding the original OTEL types as labels means that users would be able to get this information.
+For an OTEL delta sum, its labels would include `__type__="gauge"`, `__otel_type__="sum"` and `__otel_temporality__="delta"` (and `__otel_monotonicity__="true"/"false"`).
+This could also be useful for non-delta use cases, for example, being able to identify OTEL non-monotonic cumulative counters vs OTEL gauges.

+Function overloading could still be done - `rate()` and `increase()` could work based on the OTEL type label, rather than a general temporality label.

+This approach makes delta support OTEL-specific, rather than a more generic Prometheus feature.
+However, Prometheus does not natively produce deltas anyway as discussed in [Scraping](#scraping) (though users could push deltas to Prometheus via remote write).
+It may be preferable to acknowledge the fundamental differences between the OTEL and Prometheus metric models, and treat OTEL deltas as a special case for compatibility, instead of integrating them as a core Prometheus feature.

+There is a risk that tooling and workflows could rely too much on the OTEL-specific labels rather than Prometheus native types where possible, leading to inconsistent user experience depending on whether OTEL or Prometheus is used for ingestion.

+This can also be confusing, as OTEL users would need to understand there are two different types - the OTEL types and the Prometheus types.
+For example, knowing that an OTEL gauge is not the same as a Prometheus gauge and there's also a separate type label to consider.

+An additional consideration would be any CreatedTimestamp features would need to work for both Prometheus counters and gauges, so that `StartTimeUnixNano` would be able to be preserved for deltas-as-gauges.

 ## Discarded alternatives